What to Know Before Buying Banjo Ukulele

 8. Gold Tone Little GEM Banjo Uke Diamant

-In case you’re torn between a banjo and a ukulele and could not possibly decide between the 2, Gold Tone, fortunately, prevent from yourself with the Little Gem.
+In case you’re torn between a banjo and a ukulele and could not possibly decide between the 2, Gold Tone, fortunately, prevents you from yourself with the Little Gem.
 This banjo/ukulele mash-up has 4 strings, a normal concert ukulele neck, normal ukulele tuning, and the body shape of a banjo.
 And simply to be sure that this unique little instrument will get lavished with the attention it deserves, it even comes adorned with fairy lights in three different colors.

 Winner of the “Best in Show” award at Summertime NAMM 2018, these Little Gem Banjo Ukes feature a composite see-through plastic rim and resonator and can be found in 4 “gem” colors (Diamond, Ruby, Sapphire, and Amethyst).
 The Little Gems even have maple necks, penetrating tones, and sealed tuners.
 Includes gig bag.